CodeAdventure/meteor-documentary/README.md

 or application code.

 ## Install with Meteorite
-Install with: `mrt add jsdoc-template`
+Install with: `mrt add documentary`

 This will download the package with the template and plugins into the packages folder within your Meteor app.
 This package does not include